Names of Australian rules football: Historical names

 The first "Rules of the Melbourne Football Club" (also known as the "Rules of the Melbourne Football Club" or, informally, the "Melbourne Rules") were established in Melbourne in 1859 by Tom Wills of the Melbourne Football Club.

 By 1860, the widespread adoption of the Melbourne Rules led to it being rebranded as the "Victorian Football".
 It was informally referred to as "the Victorian Game" or "Victorian Rules", although in Victoria, the general term was just "football" as early as 1860.

 Australian rules football in Queensland prior to the turn of the 19th Century was referred to as "Association Football" as the league had affiliated with the Victorian Football Association (VFA).
 However, as late as 1954, the term "Melbourne Rules" was used by newspapers in New South Wales and Queensland due to a long-held cultural rivalry.
 Another term was "the bouncing game", used mostly in Western Australia in the 1880s and 1890s to differentiate from the other codes, where bouncing was not permitted.
 The term "Bouncing Football" was introduced by West Australians early on to both the United States and Canada.

 The informal name of "Australian football" was in use outside Victoria by the late 19th century.
 A variant of this, adopted by the Australasian Football Council acknowledging the participation of its voting member New Zealand, was "Australasian football".
 The 1908 Jubilee Australasian Football Carnival featured a team from New Zealand.
 In 1927, the Council, as part of its new focus on Australian nationalism changed its name to the Australian National Football Council.
 Dropping reference to Australasian also officially acknowledged that the sport was no longer being played competitively in New Zealand.
-The Council officially renamed the sport to "Australian National Football" (later "National Football" and "National Australian Football") in an effort to emphasize its Australian origin and further differentiate it from rugby and soccer which were becoming more popular in New South Wales, Queensland and the Australian Capital Territory.
+The Council officially renamed the sport to "Australian National Football" (later "National Football" and "National Australian Football") in an effort to emphasise its Australian origin and further differentiate it from rugby and soccer which were becoming more popular in New South Wales, Queensland and the Australian Capital Territory.
 Its members' premier competitions were encouraged to include the term "Australian National Football" in their title, with the South Australian Football League (SAFL) becoming the South Australian National Football League (SANFL) in 1927, the Tasmanian Football League (TFL) becoming the Tasmanian Australian National Football League (TANFL) in 1928, and the West Australian Football League (WAFL) becoming the Western Australian National Football League (WANFL) in 1931.
 It was proposed that the Victorian Football League (VFL) become the Victorian Australian National Football League; however, this did not occur.